 A Quality Improvement Organization (QIO) is a group of health quality experts and clinicians organized to improve the care delivered to people with Medicare.
-QIOs work under the direction of the Centers for Medicare & Medicaid Services to assist Medicare providers with quality improvement and to review quality concerns for the protection of beneficiaries and the Medicare Trust Fund.
-When people with Medicare have a concern about their care, the Beneficiary and Family-Centered Care (BFCC) QIO can help them in different ways:
+QIOs work under the direction of the Centers for Medicare & Medicaid Services to assist Medicare providers with quality improvement and to review quality concerns on behalf of Medicare beneficiaries.
+When people with Medicare and their families have a concern about their care, the Beneficiary and Family-Centered Care (BFCC) QIO can help them in different ways:

 Using the Immediate Advocacy process to address complaints quickly

 Managing all complaints and quality of care reviews to ensure that the review process is consistent

 Handling cases in which Medicare patients want to appeal a health care provider’s decision to discharge them from the hospital or stop other types of services

 How Does Immediate Advocacy Help People with Medicare?

 Immediate Advocacy is an informal process used by BFCC-QIOs to quickly resolve a Medicare "quality of care complaint" within a few days.
 Examples of complaints that a BFCC-QIO may resolve through Immediate Advocacy include, but are not limited to:

 For more details, check out this 2-page resource, which is designed for people with Medicare and their families or caregivers to learn more about the BFCC-QIOs, what immediate advocacy is, and how it works.